Bracket Order

 What is a Bracket Order?

 A Bracket Order consists of three components: a primary order (either buy or sell), a take-profit order, and a stop-loss order.
-The primary order executes first, while the other two orders are automatically placed in the market to secure profits or limit losses after the primary order executed.
+The primary order executes first, while the other two orders are automatically placed in the market to help lock in potential gains or limit losses once the primary order has executed.

 Key Features